awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-iam.md

 # AWS Identity and Access Management<a name="security-iam"></a>

 You can use AWS Identity and Access Management \(IAM\) to manage and control access to your AWS services and resources through rule\-based policies for authentication and authorization purposes\.
-More specifically, through this service, you control access to your AWS resources by using policies that are applied to IAM users, groups, or roles\.
-Among these three, IAM users are accounts that can have access to your resources\.
+More specifically, through this service, you control access to your AWS resources by using policies that are applied to users, groups, or roles\.
+Among these three, users are accounts that can have access to your resources\.
 And, an IAM role is a set of permissions that can be assumed by an authenticated identity, which isn't associated with a particular identity outside of IAM\.
 For more information, see [Policies and permissions in IAM?](IAM/latest/UserGuide/access_policies.html)\.

 ## Managing access to Amazon ECS<a name="security-iam-managing"></a>